-The Authorizing and Set Sale Resolution
+The Authorizing Resolution

-By way of a resolution adopted on April 17, 2024 (the "Authorizing and Set Sale Resolution"), the Board authorized the issuance of general obligation promissory notes in the amount not to exceed \$2,575,000 for the public purposes of financing building remodeling and improvement projects (\$1,325,000) and the acquisition of movable equipment (\$1,250,000).
-The Authorizing and Set Sale Resolution also required that notice of this action be given.
-By way of the Authorizing and Set Sale Resolution, the Board provided for the public sale of general obligation promissory notes designated as "General Obligation Promissory Notes, Series 2023-24D" in an amount of \$19,285,000, which also included \$16,710,000 for the public purpose of financing an additional portion of the Referendum Project, directed the Secretary to give notice of the sale of the Notes, and provided for the preparation of an Official Statement.
-The Authorizing and Set Sale Resolution with respect to financing building remodeling and improvement projects and the acquisition of movable equipment is subject to referendum if, within 30 days after publication of notice of the adoption of the Authorizing and Set Sale Resolution, a sufficient petition requesting referendum is filed by the electors of the District.
-The petition period expires on May 28, 2024.
-Award of the Notes will be made subject to expiration of the petition period without the filing of a sufficient petition referendum.
+By way of a resolution adopted on February 21, 2024 (the "Authorizing Resolution"), the Board authorized the issuance of general obligation promissory notes in the amount not to exceed \$1,475,000 for the public purpose of financing building remodeling and improvement projects.
+The Authorizing Resolution also required that notice of this action be given.
+The Authorizing Resolution with respect to financing building remodeling and improvement projects is subject to referendum if, within 30 days after publication of notice of the adoption of the Authorizing Resolution, a sufficient petition requesting referendum is filed by the electors of the District.
+The petition period expires on April 1, 2024.
+Award of the Notes will be made subject to expiration of the petition period without the filing of a sufficient petition for referendum.